Arthritis is an inflammation in several joints of the body and is a term used broadly to describe several conditions.

 - Swelling of joint

-- Redness of skin around affected joint
+– Redness of the skin around affected joint

 - Warmth of skin around affected joint